-The Scarborough Sign is back on the road from May to October 2019!
-The Sign will travel to six neighbourhoods and will be displayed at major cultural events in Scarborough.
+The Scarborough Sign is back on the road starting January 2020!
+The Sign will travel to many more neighbourhoods and will be displayed at major cultural events in Scarborough.

 EAST is a collaborative program for Scarborough youth between the ages of 16 and 24 who work under the guidance of professional artists, project managers, local social service providers, youth outreach workers, and peer mentors.
 EAST uses the universal medium of arts and creativity to encourage healthy, innovative forms of self expression; foster a sustainable, enriching relationship with the arts; teach broadly based transferable life skills; provide new and engaging social experiences; help identify future post-secondary and employment directions; and provide direct employment preparation training.
 All EAST workshops are free and open to all.

-EAST Healthy Relationships Through Music is a free music and sexual health program for BIPOC (Black, Indigenous, People of Colour) women and women-identifying youth [16-24] in Scarborough.
-This program will start January, 2020.
+EAST Healthy Relationships Through Music is a free music and sexual health program for BIPOC (Black, Indigenous, People of Colour) women [ages 16-24] in Scarborough.

 Healthy Arts for Seniors (2018).
 Photo by Kat Rizza Photography.

 Scarborough Arts’ Seniors Programs have been in existence since 2013.
 The program travels to different neighbourhoods in Scarborough offering inclusive and accessible writing and visual art workshops with a goal to reduce social isolation for Scarborough’s seniors, to engage and support them on their journey of capturing and documenting their life stories, and showcasing and publication opportunities to share their stories with the public.